 In order to ensure that they are able to participate in shareholder meetings as well as receive company distributions and other important communications, investors must hold their securities on the relevant record date established by the listed company.
 The Exchange disseminates record date information to the marketplace so that investors can plan their holdings accordingly.
 Listed companies are therefore required to notify the Exchange at least ten calendar days in advance of all record dates set for any purpose.
 If a listed company changes a record date, it must provide another advance notice of at least ten calendar days.
-Listed companies can comply with their Exchange notification obligations by emailing a copy of their notice to nysealert@nyse.com.
-Please note that record date by means of a press release or United States Securities and Exchange Commission ("SEC") filing does not constitute notice to the Exchange.
+Listed companies can comply with their Exchange notification obligations by emailing a copy of their notice to proxyadmin@nyse.com.
+Please note that record date notifications must be communicated directly to the Exchange and publication of a record date by means of a press release or United States Securities and Exchange Commission ("SEC") filing does not constitute notice to the Exchange.